 As is discussed in the method section, we apply oversampling and downsampling on the training data to create a more balanced dataset.
 Table 3 shows the results of different sampling techniques combined with different machine learning models, compared to the baseline model with no data sampling applied.
 Results are shown in using simple oversampling of the minority class, SMOTE-Tomek, and ADASYN respectively.
 Unlike the results in Table 2, when combined with sampling, the performance difference in machine learning methods and our baseline model diverges.

 We see an increase in the recall rate in almost all the country-measure combinations in both the middle and most insecure categories.
-In Malawi, the recall rate on FCS has increased from 0.26 in baseline to 0.26 - 0.38 for the borderline category and from 0 in baseline 0.06 - 0.27 for the poor category; recall rate on rCSI rise from 0.36 in baseline to 0.36 - 0.72 for mildly insecure category and from 0 to 0.04 – 0.20 for the moderately insecure category.
+The recall rate tells us… In Malawi, the recall rate on FCS has increased from 0.26 in baseline to 0.26 - 0.38 for the borderline category and from 0 in baseline 0.06 - 0.27 for the poor category; recall rate on rCSI rise from 0.36 in baseline to 0.36 - 0.72 for mildly insecure category and from 0 to 0.04 – 0.20 for the moderately insecure category.
 In Tanzania, the recall rate on FCS has increased from 0.06 to 0.06 - 0.29 for the borderline category and from 0 to 0.00 - 0.43 for the poor category; recall rate on rCSI increase from 0.29 to 0.29 - 0.54 for mildly insecure category and 0.07 – 0.20 for the moderately insecure category.
 In Uganda, the performance improvement is small for the borderline category, but the recall rate on the poor category increased from 0 to 0.3.

-The F-1 scores of all the five cases are mostly reasonable, with specific numbers presented in Appendix Table A1.
+The F-1 scores, which show us…, for all the five cases are mostly reasonable, with specific numbers presented in Appendix Table A1.
 The balanced training data have forced models to take up more structures of the data in the insecure category and lead to more correctly identified insecure villages in both the middle and most food-insecure category.
 There are cost of more misclassification on the secure households (represented by a lower precision) in applying the sampling, but we care more about the recall and F-1 score.

 Comparing different oversampling methods, ADASYN, in general, performs better than SMOTE-Tomek as it adds random noise to the oversampled observations to prevent overfitting.
 The simple oversampling method outperforms ADASYN in the Malawi-FCS case, but in general it performs worse than the other models due to overfitting.